top of page

 • Limited hip mobility

-• Poor lower limb mechanics during movement
+• Poor lower limb mechanics during running or walking

 How Manual Therapy May Help